Taking photography to another level

 I remember special excursions to scrap yards where I specifically experimented with this technique – being very interested in the structures and patterns of rotten metal.

-At that time one would stop transporting the negative to the next frame and expose the same negative a second time.
+At that time one would stop transporting the negative to the next frame and expose the same frame a second time.
 Technically it was only possible to make double-exposures – unless there was a real problem with the camera and it was broken somehow, which could result in unique „false“ effects.

 Around 2014/2015 we bought the 4th generation of a digital DSLR camera (Canon) that finally offered multi-exposure technique.
 I was so happy and eager to revive my former passion of experimenting again directly inside the camera without the need of the computer.
 To me, it feels so much more photographic than composing on the computer.